Muschamp Rd

 Before finishing this blog post I decided to journey out into the wilds of Shanghai, all the way to the metro station Xinjiahui because I am in need of new shoes.
 Previously at Xinjiahui was a store in the basement of mall that had so many different brands of shoes in one location, alas it is no more.
 Now every mall has shoes and there are many malls in Shanghai, I’m not sure which is the biggest or the best, but the thing with Shanghai is businesses can just disappear, they can be literally be bricked up by the government overnight.

-The Grand Gateway 66 mall still has shoes.
+The Grand Gateway 66 mall likely still has shoes.
 It still has Nike, Adidas, etc. but it no longer has CAT Walking Machines and will no longer be recommend by me as a shopping destination.
 Nanjing Lu may be the most famous street for shopping in Shanghai, but if you want to buy shoes specifically athletic shoes huge Nike, Adidas, and Underamour stores they are ‘side by each‘ as the French Canadians say on Huaihai Lu.

 My current gym is also on Huaihai Lu as is the IAPM Mall, the Parkson Department Store, the Lane Crawford Department Store, the flagship Victoria’s Secret and numerous other high end brands.
 Also on Huaihai Lu, hidden away on the 2nd floor is Liquid Laundry which is where I may go for dinner wearing my worn out pair of Columbia Outdoor shoes, a brand that is still at Grand Gateway 66 Mall though it seems the store is smaller with less selection than the previous location in the basement.